jbolns/jbolns/README.md

 - 👋 Hello you sexy people, I’m J.
 - 👀 I’m looking to combine my knowledge of and experience in public policy with cool data analysis and manipulation skills.
 - 🌱 To this end, I’m currently polishing my coding skills.
-- 💞️ I’m not looking to collaborate just yet, but I'll be...
+- 💞️ I’m not looking to collaborate just yet...
 Soon...
 - 📫 You can contact me here or via one of my other social networks (they're all in my website).

 <!---